tanvir-git/odoo-documentation/content/applications/general/users/manage_users.rst

 Manage users
 ============

-Odoo defines a **user** as someone who has access to a database to perform daily tasks.
+CoquiAPPs defines a **user** as someone who has access to a database to perform daily tasks.
 You can add as many users as you need and, in order to restrict the type of information each user can access, rules can be applied.
 Users and access rights can be added and changed at any point.